jfcherng/php-diff/README.md

 $old = 'This is the old string.';
 $new = 'And this is the new one.';

-// template class name: Unified, Context, Json, Inline, SideBySide
+// renderer class name: Unified, Context, Json, Inline, SideBySide
-$template = 'Unified';
+$rendererName = 'Unified';

 // the Diff class options
 $differOptions = [